ON SALE NOW: ARIZONA ESTATE ADMINISTRATION ANSWER BOOK

 Effective January 1, 2013, the “American Taxpayer Relief Act of 2012” signed by President Obama, provides a welcome dose of certainty to the estate tax laws.
 The new law maintains the current law for the most part, while indexing the estate, gift, and generation-skipping transfer (“GST”) tax exemptions for inflation.

-For persons dying in 2013, the estate, gift, and generation-skipping transfer (“GST”) tax exemptions are $5.25 million, up from $5 million in 2012.
-The tax rate is 40%, up from 35% in 2012.
+For persons dying in 2014, the estate, gift, and generation-skipping transfer (“GST”) tax exemptions are $5.34 million.
+The tax rate is 40%.
 The new law continues to permit unlimited deductions for qualified transfers to a surviving spouse or charities.

 At first glance, the portability feature provides an attractive alternative to the traditional use of a Credit Shelter trust (aka Bypass trust) during the lifetime of the surviving spouse.
 In fact, it may be the best choice in some situations.
 However, a closer look reveals many reasons to continue with traditional planning rather than rely on portability of the unused exemption.